Anyone who has ever been to Menorca will agree that it is a true paradise…

 Son Saura Beach

-Over 300 meters of shoreline form the largest beach in Ciutadella.
+Over 300 meters of shoreline, forms the largest beach in Ciutadella.
 The most impressive part, after the sheer size, when compared to other coves in the south of the island, is the algae that is scattered across the shore and the tiny fish that swim by your side.

 It’s worth going for a stroll along the horseback riding trail to arrive at the cove Es Talaier.

 Because of the difficulty to get to this cove, it’s maintained its natural beauty.
-It can only be reached by boat or by taking a long walk along a path where you can find only goats.
+Cala Pilar can only be reached by boat or by taking a long walk along a path where you can find only goats.
 If it’s a windy day it’s a great spot to fly kites.

 Another typical cove in the south that you can’t miss.
-Lay out on the beach or take a dip in the water, but the best part of this cove are the secret caves that are hiding along the coast.
+You can lay out on the beach or take a dip in the water.
+The best part of this cove is the secret caves that are hidden along the coast.

 The best way to discover them is by kayak.

-The pristine beaches of Algaraiens are known as La Vall and they are the closest to Ciutadella.
+The pristine Menorca beaches of Algaiarens are known as La Vall.
+They are the closest to Ciutadella.
 The large sandy area is perfect for a pick-up game of volleyball or soccer.

 One of the lesser known coves in the southern part of the island, perhaps because it takes about 1 hour to walk there.
-However, it’s worth the trip just to see the crystal-clear water and the experience of being on a virtually deserted beach.
+However, it’s worth the trip just to see the crystal-clear water and to experience being on a virtually deserted beach.